-If you’re serious about your protein intake, whey protein isolate may be your top pick when searching through the best protein powders.
-These protein-rich formulations often feature a lower count of carbs and fat, making them great for athletes looking to keep their macros in check with a dietary supplement while also trying to reap the benefits of protein powder, including muscle growth, increased satiety, and more.
+If you’re serious about your protein intake, you’re probably already well-versed in shopping the best protein powders.
+After all, “one of the easiest ways to sneak in more protein is with protein powder, since protein powder can be added to most foods,” notes Dr. Christopher Mohr, PhD, RD.
+But even if you’re a protein pro, you may be unfamiliar with whey protein isolate.
+These protein-rich building block supplements often feature a lower count of carbs and fat, making them great for athletes looking to keep their macros in check while also trying to reap the benefits of protein powder, including muscle growth, increased satiety, and more.
 (1)(2)

 For those that have strolled through a vitamin store before, though, you understand that there are almost too many whey isolate protein powders on the market to count.
-In an effort to make the purchasing process go down smoothly, we’ve put more than 100 protein powders to the test to separate the best whey isolates apart from the crowd.
+In an effort to make the purchasing process go down smoothly, we’ve put more than 100 protein powders to the test to separate the best whey isolates apart from the crowd, using the unique supplement testing methodology we developed with the help of RDs and other experts.
 With help from our in-house experts, here are our favorite whey isolate protein powders on the market today.

 - Best Whey Isolate Protein Powder Overall: Transparent Labs Grass-Fed Whey Isolate